 5. Cell Culture, transfection, and in vivo ubiquitylation assays using pQCXIP-EYFP-CENP-A.

 NOTE: The protein level of EYFP-CENP-A expressed from pQCXIP-vector is ~ 10x higher than the endogenous CENP-A protein level.
-The usage of this vector immunoprecipitate a higher amount of the EYFP-CENP-A proteins, observation of the ubiquitylation bands of EYFP-CENP-A, and identification of the ubiquitylation of EYFP-tagged CENP-A (EYFP-CENP-A) protein through mass spectrometry analysis.
+The usage of this vector facilitates immunoprecipitation of a higher amount of the EYFP-CENP-A proteins, observation of the ubiquitylation bands of EYFP-CENP-A, and identification of the ubiquitylation of EYFP-tagged CENP-A (EYFP-CENP-A) protein through mass spectrometry analysis.

 5.1.
 Transfection for in vivo ubiquitylation assays using pQCXIP-EYFP-CENP-A.